-I'm excited to announce that Xogo has received a Phase II Small Business Innovation Research (SBIR) grant from the National Science Foundation (NSF).
+I'm excited to announce that Bansen Labs has received a Phase II Small Business Innovation Research (SBIR) grant from the National Science Foundation (NSF) for Xogo.
 This grant totals $1 million dollars and will help us expand our work in the disabilities field, so that we can deliver our Xogo platform as an affordable, intuitive way for people with disabilities to connect whatever devices work best for them.
 We

 This award reflects NSF's statutory mission and has been deemed worthy of support through evaluation using the Foundation's intellectual merit and broader impacts review criteria.
 Typically, only 4-5 percent of applicants were accepted for this grant as well as the Phase I award we received, and we're honored to be among the organizations chosen.
 You can check us out on the NSF website here.